grepr/devops-takehome/README.md

 to complete this assignment.

 # Assignment
 Dockerize the application and create a helm chart for it.
 Set up CDKTF to deploy the helm chart to an EKS cluster.
+Set up Github action to perform the CDKTF deployment.

+# Requirements
+- The application should run as a pod on an EKS cluster.
+- The application should be reachable from the internet.
+- Application configuration updates should not require a rebuild of the application.
+- Merges into the main branch should trigger a CDKTF deployment.

 # Deliverables
 - A PR containing the code to achieve the stated assignment.
 (Please fork this repository and submit a PR with your changes.)